noronhagabriel/MenuGitHubUser/README.md

-# 📘 Consulta de Usuário GitHub
+# 📘 GitHub User Lookup
-Este projeto é uma aplicação simples em Java que permite consultar informações de um usuário do GitHub utilizando a API pública do GitHub.
-Os dados retornados são exibidos no console em formato organizado, utilizando a biblioteca Gson para desserialização do JSON.
+This project is a simple Java application that allows you to query information about a GitHub user using GitHub's public API.
+The returned data is displayed in the console in an organized format, using the Gson library to deserialize the JSON.

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used
 Java 11+

-API HTTP Client (Java 11)
+Java HTTP Client (Java 11)

-Biblioteca Gson para manipulação de JSON
+Gson library for JSON handling

-API REST do GitHub
+GitHub REST API

-## 📦 Dependências
+## 📦 Dependencies
-Para funcionar corretamente, você precisa adicionar a biblioteca Gson ao seu projeto.
-Se estiver usando Maven, adicione ao pom.xml:
+To work properly, you need to add the Gson library to your project.
+If you're using Maven, add this to your pom.xml:

-## 🧪 Como Usar
+## 🧪  How to Use
-Compile o projeto:
+Compile the project:
 javac -cp ".;path/to/gson.jar" br/com/principal/Main.java

-Execute a aplicação:
+Run the application:
 java -cp ".;path/to/gson.jar" br.com.principal.Main

-Escolha a opção 1 para consultar um usuário do GitHub.

-Digite o nome do usuário.

-Veja as informações no console!

-## 📋 Exemplo de Uso
+Choose option 1 to query a GitHub user

+Enter the username

+View the user's information in the console

+## Example
 ===== MENU GITHUB USER =====
 1. Consultar usuário do GitHub